centau/ecr/tut/crashcourse.md

 registry:set(entity, Health, 100)
 ```

-The behavior of `Registry:set()` is similar to a Luau table.
-Any amount of components can be added to an entity and changed.
+The behavior of `Registry:set()` is similar to working with a Luau table.
+Any amount of components can be added to an entity and changed dynamically.
 Likewise, setting a component value to `nil` will remove the component from the entity.

 Alternatively, multiple components can be removed in one go using `Registry:remove()`.